Boston Harbor Lighthouse

 Books to Explore

-Available from bookstores in paperback, hardcover, and as an eBook for all devices.
+Available in paperback, hardcover, and as an eBook for all devices.
+Enjoy a -20% discount on the hardcover version.
+Published and distributed by IngramSpark. |

-In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
+The Rise and Demise of the Largest Sailing Ships: In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants of sail were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies, and measured longer than a football field!
 In fact, Boston was one of the main ports for these massive ships for delivery.
+This self-pubished book, balanced with plenty of color and vintage images, showcases the true stories that followed each of these eleven mighty vessels, including their final voyages.
+Some of these vessels were built in nearby Quincy. |

-Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, published by Schiffer Publishing, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions and tours, with contact info to help with your vacation plans.
+Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts This lighthouse tourism book provides special human interest stories from each of the 92 lighthouses along the southern New England states.
+There are plenty of details regarding indoor and outdoor coastal attractions and tours, with contact info to help with your vacation plans.
+You'll find plenty of Boston attractions and tours, along with whalewatching, sailing, local cruises, and lighthouse tours listed as well.
+Look inside!

-In one of New England's most devastating storms during the Thanksgiving week of 1898, you'll find stories of the sinking of the giant steamship Portland leaving Boston for Portland in Maine, and famous rescues in the "Perfect Storm".
+New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales This image-rich book contains over 50 stories of famous shipwrecks and rescues around New England lighthouses, and also tales of hauntings.
+In one of New England's most devastating storms during the Thanksgiving week of 1898, you'll find stories of the sinking of the giant steamship Portland leaving Boston for Portland in Maine, and famous rescues in the "Perfect Storm". |

-You'll find this book and my lighthouse tourism books published by Schiffer Books, or they can be found in many fine bookstores like Barnes and Noble.
+You'll find this book and my lighthouse tourism books published by Schiffer Books.